Las Vegas Beltway

-The Las Vegas Beltway (officially named the Bruce Woodbury Beltway), and locally referred to to as The 215, is a 50 mi beltway route circling three-quarters of the Las Vegas Valley in southern Nevada.
+The Las Vegas Beltway (officially named the Bruce Woodbury Beltway), locally referred to as The 215, is a 50 mi beltway route circling three-quarters of the Las Vegas Valley in southern Nevada.
 The Las Vegas Beltway carries two numerical designations.
 11.173 mi of the highway, from its southern terminus at Interstate 11 (I-11) / U.S. Route 93 (US 93) / US 95 in Henderson west and northwest to I-15, is signed as Interstate 215 (I-215) and maintained by the Nevada Department of Transportation.
 Clark County Route 215 (CC 215) composes the remaining approximately 38.9 mi of this semi-circumferential highway, with the county's Department of Public Works responsible for all construction and maintenance.
 The beltway is a freeway up to Interstate Highway standards in its entirety.

 Clark County planned and constructed the beltway.
 This marked the first time in the United States that a county had overseen the construction of an Interstate highway with little to no state or federal funding.
-With all the previous expressway segments of the beltway now completely upgraded to a freeway, the CC 215 portion of the beltway is expected be redesignated I-215 and the entire facility turned over to the Nevada Department of Transportation for maintenance.
+As late as 2009, the CC 215 portion of the beltway was expected be redesignated I-215 and the entire facility turned over to the Nevada Department of Transportation for maintenance once all the expressway segments of the beltway were completely upgraded to a freeway.
+However, as of 2026, this has not happened yet, even though the beltway is a freeway for its entire length.